- FOP meeting 2019

 - As always, we will have our popular peer-to-peer Focus on Members Issues session...

-... and there will be ample time for informal conversation and catching-up, for instance during a dinner on the top floor of the iconic Mercedes Benz Automobile Museum.
+... and there will be ample time for informal conversation and catching-up, for instance during a dinner among vintage cars which are in display at the iconic Mercedes Benz Automobile Museum.

 Our 5th Global Summit will take place near the Daimler global headquarters in Stuttgart, Germany, at the iconic Mercedes Benz Museum which features more than 160 automobiles from 126 years of automobile history.